tobie/ua-parser/php/README.md

 Provides simple usage information:

-    php uaparser-cli.php
+    php bin/uaparser.php

 ### Update the regexes.json File

 Fetches an updated YAML file for `ua-parser` and overwrites the current JSON file.
 You can use the following as part of a cron job that runs nightly.

-    php uaparser-cli.php -g [-s] [-n]
+    php bin/uaparser.php ua-parser:update [--no-backup]

-By default is verbose.
-Use `-s` to turn that feature off.
-By default creates a back-up.
-Use `-n` to turn that feature off.
+By default creates a backup file.
+Use `--no-backup` to turn that feature off.

 ### Convert an Existing regexes.yaml File to regexes.json

 With the change to v2.0 you may have an existing and customized YAML file for `ua-parser`.
 Use the following to convert it to JSON.

-    php uaparser-cli.php -c [-s] [-n]

-By default is verbose.
-Use `-s` to turn that feature off.
-By default creates a back-up.
-Use `-n` to turn that feature off.
+    php bin/uaparser.php ua-parser:convert [file]

 ### Grab Just the Latest regexes.yaml File From the Repository

 If you need to add a new UA it's easier to edit the original YAML and then convert it to JSON.

-    php uaparser-cli.php -y
+    php bin/uaparser.php ua-parser:convert [regexes.yaml]

 Fetches an updated YAML file. *Warning:* This method overwrites any existing `regexes.yaml` file.

+### Parse a Single User Agent String

+Parses a user agent string and dumps the results as a list.

+    php bin/uaparser.php ua-parser:parse "your user agent string"

 ### Parse an Apache Log File

-Parses the supplied Apache log file to test UAParser.php.
+Parses the supplied log file to test ua-parser.
 Saves the UA to a file when the UA or OS family aren't recognized or when the UA is listed as a generic smartphone or as a generic feature phone.

-    php uaparser-cli.php -l "/path/to/apache/logfile"

-### Parse a Single User Agent String

-Parses a user agent string and dumps the results as a list.

-    php uaparser-cli.php [-p] [-j] "your user agent string"

-Use the `-j` flag to print the result as JSON.
-Use the `-p` flag to pretty print the JSON result when using PHP 5.4+.
+    php bin/uaparser.php ua-parser:logfile /path/to/apache/logfile

 ## Credits ##